USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 source activate qiime2-2018.8
 ```

 Install ITSxpress using Bioconda and Q2-itsxpress using pip.
-Be sure to install ITSxpress and Q2-itsxpress in the QIIME 2 environment, meaning you ran the step above first.
+Be sure to install ITSxpress and Q2-itsxpress in the QIIME 2 environment, meaning you ran the **step above first**.

 ```
 conda install -c bioconda itsxpress